jake-small/backroll_bevy_template/README.md

 ### How to test:

-1. Copy and paste the repo folder
-2. Open both the repo folder and the copied folder
-3. In the copied folder, go to [netcode.rs](game_plugin/src/netcode.rs#L9) and change `LOCAL_PLAYER_NUMBER` to `1`
+1. Open two terminals
+2. Run `cargo run --features native 0` in the first
-3. Run `cargo run --features native` for both which should start the game
+3. Run `cargo run --features native 1` in the second
 4. Click the "Play" button for each game.
 They should now be connected and running (wait for player 2 to stop outputting "Load State" before moving so that both players are in sync)

 ### Current Status: